-There are no strategies on the national level or on local levels in relation to cultural participation and consumption, but there are several programmes that are oriented towards enhancing cultural participation.
+There are no strategies on the national level or on local levels in relation to cultural participation and consumption, but there are several programmes that are oriented towards enhancing cultural participation (see also chapters 5.1. and 5.2).
 One example started in 2012, when the Ministry of Culture, in association with the Ministry of Science, Education and Sports, started a pilot programme “Backpack (full) of Culture / Ruksak (pun) kulture”, with the aim of bringing artists and cultural events directly to kindergartens, primary and high schools.
 The pilot programme was successful, and in October 2013 the Ministry of Culture issued a public call for expression of interest for artists, arts organisations and cultural NGOs to participate in this programme.
 The Ministry of Culture and Media provides financing for the selected programmes, while the Ministry of Science and Education was responsible for providing the network of schools that hosted the selected programmes.
 The Programme was oriented to children and youth from 3-18 years of age, while the artistic range of the programmes was diverse – from performing arts, fine arts, film, cultural heritage to literature, and in particular programmes oriented to the promotion of reading.
 In 2019 the number of submitted and accepted applications rose (184 and 66 respectively), and 6 369 children participated in the programme.
 Thus, the implementation of the programme resulted in a high number of quality artistic programmes distributed to a large number of pupils and students throughout Croatia, contributing to the decentralisation of culture and providing better access to culture for children and youth.
 Additionally, in 2018, a special pilot programme for the islands called ‘The Island Backpack’ was created that resulted in the execution of 43 programmes and workshops on a number of Croatian islands where more than 600 children participated.
-Another programme of note that was developed as a pilot project in 2017 is The Programme of Audience Development, which was implemented through a public call for funding of projects and programmes oriented to audience development in different fields of culture and the arts.
-In 2019, 365 applications were submitted and seventy-eight programmes in different fields have been approved with a total funding of approx. 266 666 EUR.
+The programme ‘Backpack (full) of Culture’ continues on a yearly basis and in 2022 the Ministry supported 71 different programmes – 13 music programs, 12 theatre programs, 11 visual arts programs, 9 museum and cultural heritage programs, 7 film programs, also 7 dance programs, 5 book and 3 interdisciplinary programs, and finally 4 art academy programs were co-financed.
+After being tested as a pilot programme in 2017, in 2019 the Ministry of Culture and Media developed a permanent public Call for programmes in Audience Development.
+The aim of the programme is to create long-term processes that will raise the level of active audience participation in culture and art, make them more accessible, while also recognizing the diversity of audience needs, and their social and economic experiences.
+In 2022 it received 555 applications, out of which 93 programs were approved in the following categories: theatre (15 programs); film (13 programs); dance (11 programs); book (12 programs); music (13 programs); visual arts (9 programs); museums and cultural heritage (8 programs); interdisciplinary programs (12 programs).
+The total available funding for the programme in 2022 was 2 177 484 HRK (289 002 EUR).
+This is slight increase in the number of programmes and funding in comparison to 2020 when the 87 programs were supported with 2mil of kuna (265 446 EUR) funding provided.
 In addition, The National Strategy for Promotion of Reading is been implemented (see chapter 3.5.2) to focus on better access to books, development of reading and literacy activities etc. In 2019 the network of mobile libraries ‘Bibliobus’ celebrated fifty years in operation in the Republic of Croatia.
 This led to establishing the 9th of June as a Day of Croatian Bibliobuses in order to highlight the importance that mobile libraries have for the cultural life throughout the country as many towns still do not have local libraries.
 12 counties do not yet have bibliobuses and mobile libraries currently provide services in only 9 counties and a number of these bibliobuses need to be renewed or replaced due to wear-and-tear.
+The Ministry informed that 12 new bibliobuses are being purchased through the European Social Fund project in the total amount of 35milion kuna (4 645 298 EUR).

 Comments are closed.